- Sexual Harassment

 Question: Can anyone claim to be disabled and receive protection and accommodation under ADA?

-Answer: No, if you want the protections and opportunities of the ADA, you are responsible for notifying the Department’s Division of Diversity and Equity, which serves as the ADA Coordinator for the Department, of your disability.
-You must have a medical statement and/or documentation concerning your disability on file with the Division of Diversity and Equity, particularly when requesting a reasonable accommodation, if not prior to such a request.
+Answer: No, if you want the protections and opportunities of the ADA, you are responsible for notifying the DCF ODE, which serves as the ADA Coordinator for the Department, of your disability.
+You must have a medical statement and/or documentation concerning your disability on file with the ODE, particularly when requesting a reasonable accommodation, if not prior to such a request.
 Employees do not have to identify themselves as having a disability until they need an accommodation.
 Confidentiality will be respected.

 The Medical Statement by a medical professional must define one’s disability, precise limitations imposed, and the expected duration of the disability.
 Questions may be asked as to how this disability would substantially limit one’s ability to perform the essential function(s) of one’s job, with or without a reasonable accommodation.

 Question: Whom should I contact if I need an accommodation?